-You will be given anesthetic eyedrops to maintain your comfort.
-Some patients request a mild sedative to help them relax.
+You will be provided with anesthetic eyedrops and a mild sedative to help you remain comfortable and relaxed.

 Stabilizing the Eye

-An instrument called a lid speculum will be used to prevent you from blinking.
-Next, a special vacuum ring will be placed on the eye to prevent movement during surgery.
+An instrument called a lid speculum will be used to prevent blinking.
+Next, a special vacuum ring will be placed onto the eye to prevent movement during surgery.

 Creating the Flap

 A laser or blade will be used to create a hinged flap of tissue in the corneal surface.
-The flap will be held open, exposing the stroma, or inner third of the cornea.
+The flap will be held open to expose the stroma, or inner third of the cornea.